Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Model

 \subsubsection{Random Coefficients Model}

-In the random coefficients model, the individual heterogeneity $z_{i}\left(=\lambda_{i}\text{ or }l_{i}\right)$ is assumed to be independent of the conditioning variables $c_{i0}$, so the inference of the underlying distribution $f$ can be considered an unconditional density estimation problem.
+In the random coefficients model, the individual heterogeneity $z_{i}\left(=\lambda_{i}\text{ or }l_{i}\right)$ is assumed to be independent of the conditioning variables $c_{i0}$, so the inference of the $f$ part can be considered as an unconditional density estimation problem, and then the DPM prior is a typical choice in the nonparametric Bayesian literature.
+With component label $k$, component probability $p_{k}$, and component parameters $\left(\mu_{k},\Omega_{k}\right)$, one draw from the DPM prior can be written as an infinite location-scale mixture of normals,

-The first candidate is the Dirichlet Process (DP), which casts a distribution over a set of discrete distributions.
-We denote $G\sim DP\left(\alpha,G_{0}\right)$, where the base distribution $G_{0}$ characterizes the center of the DP, and the scale parameter $\alpha$ represents the precision (inverse-variance) of the DP. \footnote{See Appendix \ref{sec:Notations} for a formal definition of DP.}

-However, considering the baseline model, imposing a DP prior on the distribution $f$ means restricting firms' skills to some discrete levels, which may not be very appealing for young firm dynamics as well as some other empirical applications.
-A natural extension is to assume $z_{i}$ follows a continuous parametric distribution $f\left(z;\theta\right)$ where $\theta$ are the parameters, and adopt a DP prior for the distribution of $\theta$.\footnote{Here and below, I suppress the superscript $z$ in the parameters when there is no confusion.} Then, the parameters $\theta$ are discrete while the individual heterogeneity $z$ enjoys a continuous distribution.
-This additional layer of mixture leads to the idea of the Dirichlet Process Mixture (DPM) model.
-For variables supported on the whole real space, like the individual heterogeneity $z$ here, a typical choice of the kernel of $f\left(z;\theta\right)$ is a (multivariate) normal distribution with $\theta=\left(\mu,\Omega\right)$ being the mean and covariance matrix of the normal.